espressif/esp-idf/docs/en/api-guides/partition-tables.rst

 Offset & Size
 ~~~~~~~~~~~~~

-Only the first offset field is required (we recommend using 0x10000).
-Partitions with blank offsets will start after the previous partition.
+Partitions with blank offsets will start after the previous partition, or after the partition table in the case of the first partition.

 App partitions have to be at offsets aligned to 0x10000 (64K).
 If you leave the offset field blank, the tool will automatically align the partition.
 If you specify an unaligned offset for an app partition, the tool will return an error.

 Sizes and offsets can be specified as decimal numbers, hex numbers with the prefix 0x, or size multipliers K or M (1024 and 1024*1024 bytes).

+If you want the partitions in the partition table to work with any starting offset (:envvar:`CONFIG_PARTITION_TABLE_OFFSET`) of the table itself, leave the offset field (in CSV file) for all partitions blank.
+Similarly, if changing the partition table offset then be aware that all blank partition offsets may change to match, and that any fixed offsets may now collide with the partition table (causing an error).

 Generating Binary Partition Table
 ---------------------------------